 • Spectrum sensing techniques and their implementation - the group is working on implementation of energy detection and cyclostationary feature detection on USRP2, implementation of energy detection on TI eZ430, research and implementation of novel sensing techniques such as Higher-Order-Statistics (HOS) based detection, cooperative detection etc.

-• Spectrum occupancy measurements and spectrum occupancy modeling - the emphasis is on extensive outdoor and indoor spectrum occupancy measurements (both long and short term) using heterogeneous sniffing devices ranging from state-of-the-art signal analyzers to medium-end custom solutions (e.g. USRP2 based sniffer) and low-end custom solutions (e.g. TI eZ430 sniffer).
-Additionally, WiNGroup also works on analytical and simulation based modeling of the spectrum occupancy in Macedonia (detecting the amount of white space available for secondary access).
+• Spectrum occupancy measurements and spectrum occupancy modelling - the emphasis is on extensive outdoor and indoor spectrum occupancy measurements (both long and short term) using heterogeneous sniffing devices ranging from state-of-the-art signal analysers to medium-end custom solutions (e.g. USRP2 based sniffer) and low-end custom solutions (e.g. TI eZ430 sniffer).
+Additionally, WiNGroup also works on analytical and simulation based modelling of the spectrum occupancy in Macedonia (detecting the amount of white space available for secondary access).

 • Reconfigurable terminal prototyping - the group developed a complete reconfigurable terminal based on the IEEE 802.21 standard and having a custom developed radio resource manager that allows seamless and transparent roaming across various wireless access technologies (e.g. IEEE 802.11 WLAN and 3GPP UMTS).

 - Research activity on cognitive radio systems (University of Zagreb Faculty of Electrical engineering and Computing Department for Wireless Communications)